DataBiosphere/terra-java-project-template/scripts/README.md

   - a list of short option characters to look for
   - if your option requires a value, it must be followed by a `:`
   - if you are supporting `--long-names`, the `-:` must be included
-- `die` and `needs_arg` are convenience methods for killing your script and verifying that an long-name option was passed
+- `die` and `needs_arg` are convenience methods for killing your script and verifying that a long-name option was passed

 **SUPPORTED** option syntaxes are: